onur-zengin/python-cisco-iosxr/README.md

 - Nokia 7750 support
 - IOS-XR / SROS version check
 - Per-region cdn_serving_cap setting (It is available as a Global parameter in the current release)
-- Automated discovery of new interfaces
+- Automated discovery of new interfaces (In the current release it is manually triggered)
 - Persistence of the previously recorded interface utilization data upon a new node or interface discovery
 - Graphical email updates with interface utilisation charts
 - Directory structure (/logs, /data, /conf, etc.)